Lightning-Flow-Scanner/.github/profile/README.md

 ## 🚀 Join our Collective Pursuit of Salesforce Flow Excellence!

-The Lightning Flow Scanner is your trusted ally when building Salesforce Flows!
 Elevate your Salesforce Flow game and be part of our mission to champion Best Practices.
-By getting involved with us, you're fueling Salesforce Flow Excellence and boosting Flow Builders' confidence in effortlessly adopting Best Practices.
+By getting involved with us, you're fueling Salesforce Flow Excellence and boosting Flow Builders' confidence in adopting Best Practices.
 Let's promote excellence together!

 ### 🔧 We Offer:

-- ✨ [Static Analysis](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core): Ensure your Flows adhere to Best Practices using our extensible Static Analysis.
+- ✨ [Static Analysis](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-core): Ensure your Flows adhere to Best Practices using our extensible Ruleset.
 - 💻 [VSCode Extension](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-vsce): An intuitive UI for effortless flow analysis.
 - 🛠️ [SFDX Plugin](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-sfdx): Seamlessly integrate into CI/CD pipelines.
 - 🛠️ [Copado Plugin](https://success.copado.com/s/listing-detail?recordId=a54P7000003G3gBIAS): A plugin specifically for Copado Users!
 - 🤝 [Chat Room](https://matrix.to/#/#lightning-flow-scanner:matrix.org): If you want to connect, you can join our gitter chat immediately!
 - 📂 [Demo Flows](https://github.com/Lightning-Flow-Scanner/lightning-flow-scanner-example-flows): Explore real-world examples of Flow violations and their resolutions to get practical insights.

-### 🔍 Default Ruleset:
+### 🔍 Our Extensible Ruleset:

 | Rule       | Description |
 |--------------|:-----------|